g-k-l/dsi-arxiv-recommender/README.md

 - Began the process of pushing article content to Postgres.
 This is going to take a very long time.
 I hope nothing bad happens.

 ###10/4/2016:
-- There were many difficulties today.
+- There were many difficulties yesterday.
 I underestimated the task of properly parsing latex files.
 Generally speaking it is a fairly difficult task with high variance in results.
 More specifically, some files will be stripped bare while others remain extremely noisy.
 I expect very little of the processed data will be usable (say ~10%).
 - Clustering in high dimensions is very slow and difficult (curse of dimensionality).
 It takes roughly 1 hour to run a 15-cluster KMeans++ on the first model.
 Assuming the computational complexity scales linearly with clusters, it will take ~13-15 hours to train a 200-cluster KKmeans++ model.
 This is not necessarily prohibitive, but I think we can run a Spark cluster to reduce this run time significantly.
 - And I am writing this on a lab computer because I left my laptop charger at home.
 Great way to start the day, I know.
 ####Goals: